 1. Effectively Manage Stress

 A key sleep deprivation treatment is avoiding blue light at night.
 Instead of using your phone, computer, or watching TV, do something calm without exposure to “blue light.”
 The bright screens on electronics can increase alertness due to changes in your eyes and brain.
 It can also sometimes cause headaches.
 Try to read a fiction book or something inspiring instead.
+(14)3.
+Increase Exposure to Natural Light During the Day

 Just about every living organism has an internal 24-hour clock, or “circadian rhythm.”
-This helps regulate a balance between wakefulness hours versus those spent resting.
+This helps regulate a balance between wakefulness and sleep.
 In humans, exposure to natural light is a very important regulator of tens of thousands of brain cells responsible for forming the circadian rhythm.
+(15)

 The retina in the eyes transmits information about dark versus light to the brain.
 Levels of the hormone melatonin rise and fall depending on light exposure.
-They peak during the night when it’s dark (between 3–4a.m.) in order to help with sleep.
+They peak during the night when it’s dark (3:00–4:00 AM) in order to help with sleep.
 Then they decrease at dawn and during waking hours when it’s light to keep us awake.
 Because your body largely requires a pattern of light versus dark exposure to work properly, spend more time in natural light.
 Get outside in the morning for at least 10–30 minutes.
 At night, do the opposite and make your room very dark to sleep more soundly.
+(16)

 4. Exercise Regularly

 Daily exercise for at least 30–60 minutes is one of the best ways to promote better sleep.
 Being active daily can help regulate your circadian rhythm and lead you to feel calmer and sleepier at night.
-For some people, exercising at night can lead to increased alertness and trouble sleeping.
-Find the best time to exercise for you that is enjoyable and effective.
+Also, one common cause of sleep deprivation, restless leg syndrome, benefits from daily walking.
+(17)

 5. Adjust Your Diet Properly

+Eat foods that can help you in falling asleep, such as vegetables, flaxseeds, chia seeds, raw dairy, and whole grains.
+Try not to eat foods high in simple carbohydrates or sugar after dinner.
 If you need a snack after dinner, make one with foods that will help stabilize your blood sugar rather than raise it.
-Complex carbs like nuts, seeds, veggies or a source of protein like frozen unsweetened yogurt are great.
+Complex carbs like nuts, seeds, or veggies, or a source of protein like frozen unsweetened yogurt, are great options.

-6. Create a Regular “Bedtime Routine”
+6. Create a Regular Bedtime Routine

 Your body craves a schedule and predictable routine.
 Ideally, go to bed at roughly the same time every night and wake up at the same time in the morning.
+Yes, even on weekends!
+Helping children establish a good bedtime routine that stays consistent will follow them into adulthood.
+(20)

-Keep your bedroom very dark, and if possible a bit colder than the rest of your house.
+Keep your bedroom very dark and, if possible, a bit colder than the rest of your house.
 A temperature between 60–67˚is thought to be ideal.
 A colder room can decrease your core body temperature, initiating sleepiness.

-Some people find that writing down their thoughts, worries or “grateful moments” of the day in a journal helps them feel calmer.
+Some people find that writing down their thoughts, worries, or “grateful moments” of the day in a journal helps them feel calmer.
 Many drink relaxing tea, use calming essential oils, or take a warm shower.

 If you continue to feel fatigued even after making these lifestyle changes, see your health care provider to make sure you don’t have an underlying health condition that’s causing the fatigue.